Thank you for contributing to the Business Agility Library. Please take a moment to read and understand what we are trying to do here;

-We are open to receiving all content from our members within the context of these key principles;
+From this key value, we are open to receiving any content from our members within the context of our four practical principles;

-All content within the Business Agility Library is required to be licensed as Creative Commons (Share Alike + Attribution).
+The majority of content within the Business Agility Library is required to be licensed as Creative Commons (Share Alike + Attribution) .
 We discourage the use of “No Derivatives” and “Noncommercial” Creative Commons terms for two reasons;

 There are a few exceptions that are allowed;